siddheshkadam/pepithon-WTC/README.md

 36. How To Install the Send-Only Mail Server "Exim" on Ubuntu 18.04 LTS?
 Once the installation steps are done, explain how to test whether the installation is correct or not with a working example of sending your first test email. https://www.exim.org/ [WRITE YOUR NAME]

 37. How To Install the Send-Only Mail Server "Exim" on CentOS 7?
-Once the installation steps are done, explain how to test whether the installation is correct or not with a working example of sending your first test email. https://www.exim.org/ [WRITE YOUR NAME]
+Once the installation steps are done, explain how to test whether the installation is correct or not with a working example of sending your first test email. https://www.exim.org/ [Siddhesh Kadam]